 Under workplace pension rules that came into effect in 2012, depending on your age and salary, your employer must automatically contribute a percentage of your earning into your pension every payday.
 Your employer is required make a minimum contribution and you must make up the difference.

 From 6th April 2019, the minimum amount your employer is required to save into your pension pot increased.
 If you and your employer used to contribute a minimum of 3% and 2% of your qualifying earnings respectively, then this will have affected you*.

-Your contribution rate increased from 3% to 5% and from 2% to 3% for your employer.
-This means that each month you will get a total of 8% of your qualifying earnings paid into your pension savings pot.
-The increase is great news as it will help give you a more comfortable life in retirement.
+Your contribution rate increased from 3% to 5%.
+Your employer’s contribution increased from 2% to 3%.
+This means that each month you will get a total of 8% of your qualifying earnings paid into your pension savings.
+This will help give you a more comfortable life in retirement.